-Argyle Street, Glasgow.
+Argyle Street, Corner of Dunlop Street, Glasgow.

 Thomas Fairbairn’s view of the Buck’s Head Hotel, built on the corner of Dunlop and Argyle Streets in 1757 by John Murdoch, a leading tobacco merchant and three times a lord provost.
 It became a hotel in 1790.
 The building of similar design to the left of the hotel on Argyle Street was built by Colin Dunlop of Carmyle, another tobacco merchant and lord provost.